brenkumi/kumihockey/content/tutorial/apples-on-analytics.md

   placement: null
 ---

-## What is Strong Side Data Science?
+## What is Apples on Analytics?

-Strong Side Data Science is a set of tutorials I will be making to give back to the sports analytics community and help others get started with stats, coding, machine learning and other data-related topics.
+Apples on Analytics is a set of tutorials I will be making to give back to the sports analytics community and help others get started with stats, coding, machine learning and other data-related topics.
 Although most of these tutorials won't touch on advanced data science topics, I used the name Strong Side Data Science as an umbrella term for anything int statistics, machine learning, computer science, and coding that I will touch upon.

 There are three goals I hope to achieve with these tutorials: